Guppitus/CREAM/README.md

 # CREAM
-Cache Rules Everything Around Me
+Cache Raps Everything Around Me

 CREAM is a caching mechanism that can return values for keys.
 CREAM uses references, parameterized types, and sychronization.